 Figure 2.2 Number of females per 100 males, by district

-As shown in Figure 2.3 below, the average size of the household in Ngoma district (4.8) is similar to the national average household size.
-In the Eastern Province, this is above Rwamagana, Kayonza and Kirehe, which have average household sizes of 4.7, 4.7 and 4.6 respectively.
+As shown in Figure 2.3 below, the average size of the household in Nyanza district is below the national average household size.
+It is about five persons per household (4.6).